Systems Theory & Audio Feedback

 A self-organising system

 Systems that receive a continual input of energy can become self-organising.
 For example, the sun provides the energy that drives the water cycle with its evaporation, rainfall, and river flow.
-This energy shapes the character of rivers as people know them, creating the recurring rapids and eddies that consistently appear depending on the water levels (Capra, 1996).
+This energy shapes the character of rivers as people know them, creating recurring rapids and eddies that appear depending on water levels (Capra, 1996).

-Although I have not elaborated on this here, I propose that the damping and amplifying feedback cycles that organise a person’s life, their actions, feelings and ideas, form a self-organising system that continually shapes a person’s character.
+I propose that the damping and amplifying feedback cycles that organise a person’s life, their actions, feelings and ideas, form a self-organising system that continually shapes a person’s character.

 Conclusion